-River View has extensively explored both the WKY11 and WKY9 through drilling it has conducted and previous developers.
-Drilling records are the primary dataset used in the evaluation of the resource/reserve.
-Drill records have been compiled into a geologic database which includes location, elevation, lithologic information, and coal quality data.
+Hamilton has extensively explored the Herrin and Springfield seams through drilling conducted by HCC and previous developers.
+Drilling records are the primary dataset used in the evaluation of the resource.
+Drill records have been compiled into a geologic database which include location, elevation, detailed lithologic data and when available coal quality.